-Danica is active in the Free Improvisation scene in Hamburg, performing with Vlatko Kučan’s SPIIC+ ensemble with featured guests such as Lukas Ligeti, Maya Homburger and Barry Guy, Satoko Fujii and Natsuki Tamura in venues Hamburger Kunsthalle, Ligeti-Zentrum Harburg, Resonanz Raum, and St. Jacobi Kirche among others.
+Active in Hamburg’s Free Improvisation scene, Danica regularly performs with Vlatko Kučan’s SPIIC+ ensemble, sharing the stage with guest artists such as Lukas Ligeti, Maya Homburger and Barry Guy, Satoko Fujii and Natsuki Tamura, in venues such as the Hamburger Kunsthalle, Ligeti-Zentrum Harburg, Resonanz Raum, as well as in various interdisciplinary contexts.

 “The level of musicianship throughout the album is superb, but the real star here is Danica Hobden — as a guitarist, as an artist, as a composer, and a storyteller.” - Nikolas Fotakis, Australian Jazz 2024